08 March 2023

 "It is therefore fitting that Michael's passing, notwithstanding the pain for those he leaves behind, was on the grassy velvet of the football pitch he so adored," the statement added.

 London Hearts, the leading heart defibrillator charity in the UK, were moved by Michaels story and instantly offered their support to get this initiative in motion.
-With the help of our charity grant funding, we want to ensure that referee's obtain high quality defibrillator equipment and that they have access to online defibrillator awareness training.
+With the help of their charity grant funding, they want to ensure that referee's obtain high quality defibrillator equipment and that they have access to on demand online defibrillator awareness training.

 In addition to funding mobile defibrillators to sports clubs across the UK, MP99 Remember The Name plan to launch an extensive training programme for sports clubs and referee's so more people can potentially step in and save a life.

-London Hearts are beyond honoured that we can help supply such lifesaving equipment to support MP99 Remember The Name and assist Michael's family spread awareness of pitch side defibrillators and sudden cardiac arrest.
+London Hearts are beyond honoured that they can help supply such lifesaving equipment to support MP99 Remember The Name and assist Michael's family spread awareness of pitch side defibrillators and sudden cardiac arrest.

 "Michael's loss will be forever felt, and as our hurt fades to scars, his light will shine the brightest in our galaxy of stars.
 And though we will move forward, we can take solace in our pain, that Michael will never be forgotten, and we will all remember his name."